NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * To save on the cost of code for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.
 * See the Crop Writer Example to see how to externalize the Crops Library onto an SD Card or EEPROM.
+  * Upgrading between versions or changing custom crop/string data may require you rebuild and redeploy.

 ## Example Usage